Patrick941/Integrated-System-Design/lab3/PFarmer_lab3_p1.md

 passbandRipple = 0.02;
 stopbandAttenuation = 90;
 ```

+The transition region for this filter with a noise frequency of 178 hz was approximately 120hz which was large enough to ensure that matlab would not have any issues and that the filter would work effectively. \
+The FIR filter was designed using the firpm function which has a linear phase response.
+This means that the phase shift across frequencies is directly proportional to frequency, meaning that all frequencies within the passband have the same delay.
+This helps prevent phase distortion of the speech signal. \

+When the filter was applied, the output audio file had the tone removed, and the voice was clear, as shown in the frequency response graphs for the pre- and post-filtered audio files:

 When the code was run with this filter the output audio file had the tone removed and the voice was clear.
 This can be seen from the frequency response graph of the pre and post filtered audio files:\
 ![](./Images/frequency_spectrum_comparison.png)